 In this week's post I want to talk about one of the drivers for strategic overwhelm.
-There's a few - strategic misalignment, lack of leadership, governance capability, rapid legislative change.
+There are a few - strategic misalignment, lack of leadership, governance capability, and rapid legislative change.

 But this one is the most common.